kaikuchn/k-configurable/README.md

 Or install it yourself as:

-    $ gem install configurable
+    $ gem install k-configurable

 ## Usage

-Include the `Configurable` module in the class definition body of the class you would like to make configurable.
+Include the `K::Configurable` module in the class definition body of the class you would like to make configurable.
 For example, maybe you need to wrap a database connection with an adapter:

 ```
 class DatabaseAdapter
   # make host, port, user and password configurable
-  include Configurable[:host, :port, :user, :password]
+  include K::Configurable[:host, :port, :user, :password]

   # ...